 It is played by world renowned banjoists like Bela Fleck, 2007 IBMA Banjo Player of the Year - Tony Trischka, Joe Bonsal of the Oak Ridge Boys, and Ned Luberecki.

-Note: Our banjos are individually inspected, set up and tuned by the Banjo.com staff in Georgia.
+Note: Our banjos are individually inspected and set up by our Banjo.com staff in Georgia, and delivered ready-to-play.
 We are banjo players, so we set them up the way we want to play them!
 Each banjo is in tune when we carefully pack it for shipment.
 Climate conditions and travel will affect the tuning, so it may need to be fine-tuned before playing.